 Korcula Island has so much more to see than just the Old Town.
-Make yourself mobile by renting a boat, scooter or car and explore the less-visited villages and coastal spots on Korcula.
+Make yourself mobile by renting a scooter or car and explore the less-visited villages and coastal spots on Korcula.
 Or hire a friendly local driver to show you the highlights.

 Try liquid gold

 Korcula boasts several exceptional award-winning olive oil producers.
-The towns of Blato & Vela Luka lay claim to the island’s best quality oils.
+The towns of Blato & Vela Luka lay claim to the island’s best-quality oils.
 But almost every family on the island produces oil of their own, so the more you get to try, the better.

 Sun-seekers will not be disappointed when they find themselves enjoying the sun and sea at one of the gorgeous white pebble beaches.
-Read more about some of our favourite Beaches on Korcula.

-Listen to Music
+Listen to live music

-Numerous bars & restaurants offer live performances nightly, from the modern covers to traditional Croatian folk music and the beautiful harmony of a local Klapa (a cappella) group.
+Numerous bars & restaurants offer live performances nightly, from modern covers to traditional Croatian folk music and the beautiful harmony of a local Klapa (a cappella) group.
 There’s also a range of music festivals throughout the summer.

 Watch a sword dance

 Marvel at the skilful sword dancers performing in the Moreska (Korcula old town) or Kumpanija (Blato, Pupnat, Smokvica or Cara) or Mostra in Zrnovo.

 The Moreska is performed in Korcula Town every Thursday in June & September and every Monday and Thursday in July & August.